-New remuneration right could solve legal and ethical challenges of generative AI for music creators
+A new remuneration right could solve legal and ethical challenges of generative AI.

-Music creators love technology that helps them to create music.
+Music creators love technology that helps them to make music.
 But when these tools rely on the ingestion of copyrighted musical works to function, a robust legislative framework for fair remunerate must exist.

 From the invention of the player piano to the dawn of the internet, advances in technology have resulted in the expansion of rights for music creators.
 Thanks to these necessary “new” rights, music creators today are remunerated for a host of 20th century advances in music production and exploitation.